dsjoench/2020_Twitter_Analytics/README.md

 Hypothesis testing on length of ads to check if certain length of ads constitute a  significant difference on the metric Used ANOVA to confirm that there is a significant difference at the duration group at 10% signficant level.
 Then I used post-hoc analysis to find out that 15 seconds is the only and most significant different among all.

+## Future Analysis
+Collect more data from past commerical played during the SuperBowl and test our hypothesis across multiple years Finding additional signficant factors that lead to a change of the metric over the past years